b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 https://github.com/b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/tree/main/Licensing

 This publication, and parts thereof, may be reproduced, stored in a retrieval system and/or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning and/or otherwise, as expressly permitted in the dual licencing.
+Moreover, forking this repository and/or `git clone`-ing it, and making derivatives, as per the dual licencing notifications herewith, are expressly encouraged.
 Requests to the publisher and author(s) for permission to reproduce or quote sections from this work, should be addressed, as a courtesy, to the contact details as currently listed in its GitHub repository README.md file:

 https://github.com/b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/blob/main/README.md